 You should also revise your inventory list for the moving company, or rent storage space and start moving some possessions there.
-While you are packing everything you own into boxes that you will be moving to a foreign country, you should ask yourself what to do with your pets, car, and electrical appliances.
+While you are packing everything you own into boxes, you should ask yourself what to do with your pets, car, and electrical appliances.

 Concerning the import of your vehicle, it would be wise to contact the embassy of your destination country.
-Many countries have import restrictions concerning the import of foreign vehicles, or import duties may be ludicrously high.
+Many countries have restrictions concerning the import of foreign vehicles.
+But even if they don’t, import duties may be ludicrously high.
 In most cases, it is a lot easier and cheaper to just buy a car in your host country.
-Take a look at our Driving in section to find out more specific information on various countries and their restrictions for moving to a foreign country with your car.
+Take a look at our Driving guides to find out more specific information on import restrictions of various countries.

-It may not always make sense to be moving to a foreign country with your electrical appliances, as they may not work overseas.
+Your bigger electrical appliances may not always work overseas.
+That is why it does not always make sense for expats moving to a foreign country to drag them along.
+Most of them might be to cumbersome to take them along anyway and are best left behind.
 For other smaller appliances, such as your computer, you should buy a power converter and adapter before moving to a foreign country.

 Unless you are moving to a foreign country with one single suitcase, in which case you are lucky, you will need to hire an international moving company to ship your belongings abroad.

-To make sure the mailbox at your old place won’t overflow with your personal mail, contact your post office and request them to forward your mail to the new address you are moving to in a foreign country.
+To make sure the mailbox at your old place won’t overflow with your personal mail, contact your post office and request them to forward your mail to the new address you are moving to.